 M.D., Ph.D.
 University of Pennsylvania, 2007

 Cancer cells achieve their pathogenicity by changing which genes are on and off.
-To maintain these changes in gene expression, cancer cells rely on proteins that interact with and modify their chromatin.
-My group investigates how chromatin regulatory proteins contribute to the aggressiveness of acute myeloid leukemia, thereby identifying new therapeutic targets.
+To maintain these changes in gene expression, cancer cells rely on proteins that interact with DNA or modify chromatin.
+My group investigates how such factors sustain the aberrant capabilities of cancer cells, thereby identifying new therapeutic targets.

 CSHL scientists identify a new strategy for interfering with a potent cancer-causing gene

 ‘Druggable’ protein complex identified as a therapeutic target in acute myeloid leukemia

 Unconventional hunt for new cancer targets leads to a powerful drug candidate for leukemia